fncbook/fnc/book/localapprox/fd-converge.md

 Higher-order finite difference methods are both more efficient and less vulnerable to roundoff than low-order methods.
 ```

-The observations in {doc}`demos/fdconverge-round` match the analysis above quite well, with the optimal $h$ becoming larger and the optimal error getting smaller as the order increases.
+The observations in {prf:ref}`demos-fdconverge-round` match the analysis above quite well, with the optimal $h$ becoming larger and the optimal error getting smaller as the order increases.
 Thus, higher-order finite difference methods are both more efficient and less vulnerable to roundoff than low-order methods.

 ## Exercises